 ✴️ Free access to the terrace and gardens of the Palais de la Berbie throughout the year

-Discover Albi aboard the Petit Train: A Picturesque Tour of the City
+Discover Albi Aboard the Petit Train: A Scenic Ride Through the City

 Things to do in Albi, The Petit Train d’Albi offers a charming and relaxing way to explore the city, ideal for those who want to get an overview of its main attractions without tiring themselves out.